wazuh/wazuh-documentation/source/user-manual/files-backup/wazuh-agent.rst

 Preparing the backup
 --------------------

 #.
-On the agent machine you're doing the back up, run the following commands to create the destination folder where to store the files.
+On the agent machine you're doing the back up for, run the following commands to create the destination folder where to store the files.
 These commands use date and time references for the folder name to keep files separated from old backups you might have.

    .. tabs::